wp-plugins/wp-rss-multi-importer/readme.txt

 3. Use the shortcode in your posts or pages: `[wp_rss_multi_importer]` or use the widget.
 4. Limit which feeds get shown on a page by using a parameter in the shortcode, like: [wp_rss_multi_importer category="#,#"] or choose the categories in the widget.

-You can also use other about 18 other parameters for the DEFAULT template which can be customized in the shortcode...these include:
+You can also use other over 20 other parameters for the DEFAULT template which can be customized in the shortcode.

-* Headline font size
-* Headline bold weight
-* Style of the Today and Earlier tags
-* If using excerpt, symbol or word you want to indicate More..
-* Width of leading image in the excerpt
-* Suppress date or attribution from posts

 == Frequently Asked Questions ==
 = How can I output the feeds in my theme? =